We have previously seen how VQL Event Queries are simply VQL queries that never terminate, generating a row for each event that occurs.

 DNS lookup from clients.

-The current configuration can be viewed by simply clicking the “Show client monitoring table” button.
+The current configuration can be viewed by clicking the Update client monitoring table button.

 The view is split into two halves.
 The top half is the timeline view while the bottom half is the table view.
-The events can be viewed in the table, while the timeline view provides a quick way to navigate different time ranges.
+The events are viewed in the table, while the timeline view provides a quick way to navigate to specific time ranges.

 Table View